Click here to view the Patient Bill of Rights.

-We may use or disclose your protected health information, when necessary, to prevent a serious threat to the health or safety of you or other individuals.
+We may use or disclose your PHI, as necessary, to prevent a serious threat to the health or safety of you or other individuals.
 Any such use or disclosure would be made solely to the individual(s) or organization(s) that have the ability and/or the authority to assist in preventing the threat.

-We may disclose your protected health information to worker’s compensation programs when your health condition arises out of a work-related illness or injury.
+We may disclose your PHI to worker’s compensation programs when your health condition arises out of a work-related illness or injury.

 ORGAN AND TISSUE DONATION

-We may use or disclose your protected health information to authorized organ/tissue procurement organizations as necessary to facilitate organ, eye or tissue procurement, banking, or transplantation.
+We may use or disclose your PHI to authorized organ/tissue procurement organizations, as necessary, to facilitate organ, eye or tissue procurement, banking, or transplantation.

 CORONERS, MEDICAL EXAMINERS, FUNERAL DIRECTORS

-We may disclose your protected health information to a coroner or medical examiner in order to, for example, identify a deceased person or determine the cause of death.
+We may disclose your PHI to a coroner or medical examiner in order to, for example, identify a deceased person or determine the cause of death.
 We may also release your medical information to funeral directors, as necessary, to carry out their duties.

-If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may disclose your protected health information to the correctional institution or law enforcement official.
-This release would be necessary (1) for the institution to provide you with health care; (2) to protect the health and safety of you and others; (3) for the safety and security of the correctional institution.
+If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may disclose your PHI to the correctional institution or law enforcement official.
+This disclosure would be necessary (1) for the institution to provide you with health care; (2) to protect the health and safety of you and others; (3) for the safety and security of the correctional institution.

 MILITARY AND VETERANS

-We may disclose your protected health information as required by military command authorities if you are a member of the armed forces.
+We may disclose your PHI as required by military command authorities if you are a member of the armed forces.
 We may also release medical information about foreign military personnel to the appropriate foreign military authority.

 NATIONAL SECURITY AND INTELLIGENCE ACTIVITIES

-We may disclose your protected health information to authorized federal officials for intelligence, counterintelligence, and other national security activities authorized by law.
+We may disclose your PHI to authorized federal officials for intelligence, counterintelligence, and other national security activities authorized by law.

 PROTECTIVE SERVICES FOR THE PRESIDENT AND OTHERS

-We may disclose your protected health information to authorized federal officials so they may provide protection to the President of the United States of America, other authorized persons or foreign heads of state or to conduct special investigations.
+We may disclose your PHI to authorized federal officials so they may provide protection to the President of the United States of America, other authorized persons or foreign heads of state or to conduct special investigations.

-You have the following rights regarding your protected health information we create and/or maintain about you:
+You have the following rights regarding your PHI we create and/or maintain about you: